 - The Porter Beer Bar: the beer list is as expansive as the space is narrow, with some ridiculously good food to boot – the best one two punch of food and beer in town

-- Other great beer bars: The Wrecking Bar, especially for the unique atmosphere, and I have to admit it – Taco Mac does a great job in their many locations with a massive and excellent beer list.
+- Other great beer bars: The Wrecking Bar, especially for the unique atmosphere, The Argosy for major ambiance in EAV, and I have to admit it – Taco Mac does a great job in their many locations with a massive and excellent beer list.

 Thirsty South Beer Shops